-ABFS’ is located in South Anchorage on a 15-acre residential campus.
-We offer mental health services within our two residential cottages.
+ABFS offers 24 hour care and mental health services within our two residential cottages.
 Our pre-adolescent cottage serves males with a developmental age range of 9-13 years old.
 Our adolescent cottage serves females 14-18 years of age.
-Our campus also includes our Administrative Offices and a vegetable garden, as well as a baseball field.
+Our campus also includes our administrative offices and a vegetable garden, as well as a baseball field.
 We are also located adjacent to H2Oasis, an indoor water park, which all our students get to enjoy while participating in our program.

 Evidenced Based Program